beckitrue/container-app-workshop/nginx/nginx/README.md

 docker inspect \
   -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' simple-web
 ```
 - Open a browser and navigate to `http://<IP address of your simple-web server>:5000`.
-You should see the `Hello, World!` message from the `simple-web` server.
+You should see the `You're home now!` message from the `simple-web` server.
 Change the port number to what you configured in the `docker-compose.yaml` file if you changed it.
 - Now navigate to `http://<IP address of your simple-web server>:5000/hello-world`.
-You should see the `You're home now!` message from the `simple-web` server.
+You should see the `Hello-world` message from the `simple-web` server.

 :white_check_mark: Now that we know that the `simple-web` server is running, we can test the `nginx` server.